 The Witness and Outreach Committee oversees several outreach ministries led by the congregation, including the Task Force Against Racism, a Prison Ministry, and more.

 With sharp rises in the unemployment rate, the cost of groceries, and the number of people seeking assistance from food pantries and soup kitchens, food insecurity is at an all-time high in New York City.
-Trinity remains committed to helping our neighbors in need through programs, such as Resource Connections, Brown Bag Lunch, and the Compassion Market.
+Trinity remains committed to helping our neighbors in need through programs, such as Resource Connections, Compassion Meals, and the Compassion Market.

 The Episcopal Church has a long tradition of walking alongside immigrants.
 As we continue this work, we must understand the legal and technical categories of immigrants that include refugees, asylum seekers, and undocumented and documented immigrants.
 Trinity Church Wall Street stands in solidarity with all of our immigrant neighbors, especially those facing raids, deportations, and deplorable conditions at our nation's border.